avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q10 - 1 point

-Is the effective sample size in 1g) reported?
+In 1 g), is the effective sample size reported?

 - No
 - Yes, but it is below 1000